graphprotocol/0x-subgraph/README.md

 This requires the following (TODO: number of contracts) contracts to be ingested by the subgraph, with the events that were sourced to be stored in the subgraph database:

-* Exchange.sol / MExchangeCore.sol
+* Exchange.sol (v2)/ MExchangeCore.sol
     * event Fill
     * event Cancel
 * MixinAssetProxyDispatcher.sol / MAssetProxyDispatcher.sol
     * event AssetProxyRegistered
 * MixinSignatureValidator.sol / MSignatureValidator
     * event SignatureValidatorApproval
-* MixinAuthorizable.sol / MAuthorizable.sol
+* Exchange.sol (v1)
+    * event LogAuthorizedAddressAdded
+    * event LogauthorizedAddressRemoved
-    * event AuthorizedAddressAdded
+    * event LogCancel
-    * event AuthorizedAddressRemoved
+    * event LogFill

 Events Not Included

-* Exchange.sol / MExchangeCore.sol
+* Exchange.sol / MExchangeCore.sol (v2)
     * event CancelUpTo - It would not be very useful and it will emit the Cancel events for all orders that get cancelled
+* Exchange.sol (v1)
+    * event LogError - No use in tracking this anymore, with solidity error messages added

 Contracts Not Included
 * TokenRegistry.sol (v1)